CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

   Edit deadline with unique index of `00128`'s due date to 2016 23th November.

+### Switching the type of task: `edit`
+Edit the type of task, for example switching event to a deadline task,

 ### Mark a floating task/deadline as done/finished: `fin`

 Mark a floating task/event/deadline as done on TaskTracker, the marked tasks